wp-plugins/random-image-selector/readme.txt

    customize the header image for your wordpress installation.
 The plugin will look in the folder and randomly select a header image to display.

+== Sample Code ==
+   <?php
+     if (function_exists('generateRandomImgTag'))
+     {
+         generateRandomImgTag();
+     }
+   ?>

+This code will ensure that the function exists (ie the plugin is active and working) and call it if it's working correctly.
+If the function is missing, or the plugin has been removed then the call will be ignored, and no errors will result.

 == Feedback ==
 kdmurray.at.kdmurray.dot.net